verse-lab/sisyphus/readme.md

 ## Artefact Instructions

-Sisyphus is a functional, reusable and modular project for automated repair of Coq proofs.
+Sisyphus is a functional, reusable, and extensible framework for automated repair of Coq proofs.

 We have taken care to make sure that Sisyphus' results are fully reproducible, providing a self-contained Docker file to automate